lnxwizard/gnt/README.md

 If you see a help message, you can use `gnt` in your system.

 ## MacOS
 MacOS operating systems are not supported for now.
+Coming Soon...

 ## Windows
 Windows operating systems are not supported for now.
+Coming Soon...

 # Documentation
 Documentation for `gnt` is coming soon...